-Create a new VSTS account or choose an existing account.
-Choose a name for your VSTS project.
+Create a new Azure DevOps Services organization or choose an existing organization.
+Choose a name for your Azure DevOps project.
 Select your Azure subscription, location, and choose a name for your application.
 When you're done, choose Done.

-In a few minutes, the project dashboard loads in the Azure portal.
-A sample application is set up in a repository in your VSTS account, a build executes, and your application deploys to Azure.
-This dashboard provides visibility into your code repository, VSTS CI/CD pipeline, and your application in Azure.
+In a few minutes, the Azure DevOps Project dashboard loads in the Azure portal.
+A sample application is set up in a repository in your Azure DevOps Services organization, a build executes, and your application deploys to Azure.
+This dashboard provides visibility into your code repository, Azure CI/CD pipeline, and your application in Azure.
 On the right side of the dashboard, select Browse to view your running application.

 Commit code changes and execute CI/CD

-The Azure DevOps project created a Git repository in your VSTS or GitHub account.
+The Azure DevOps Project created a Git repository in your Azure DevOps Services organization or GitHub account.
 Follow the steps below to view the repository and make code changes to your application.

 To view the repository clone URL, select Clone from the top right of the browser.
 You can clone your Git repository in your favorite IDE.
 In the next few steps, you can use the web browser to make and commit code changes directly to the master branch.